Directly to the content

 MOLEQLAR MOLEQLAR

-Many people are familiar with hyaluronic acid from plastic surgery, where the substance has long been used as a “wrinkle filler” for the skin.
+Many know hyaluron, or hyaluronic acid, from plastic surgery, where the substance has long been used as a "wrinkle filler" for the skin.
 The molecule occurs naturally in our body – we can even produce it ourselves to a certain extent.
-However, as we age, the amount of hyaluronic acid in our body decreases, which leads to reduced skin elasticity.
-Some studies have shown that regular intake of hyaluronic acid can reduce the depth of wrinkles.
-Find out more about the fascinating molecule hyaluronic acid and what benefits it brings to you.
+However, with age, the content of hyaluron in our body decreases, leading to reduced elasticity of the skin.
+Some studies have shown that regular intake of hyaluron can reduce wrinkle depth.
+Learn more about the fascinating molecule hyaluron and what benefits it brings to you.

-– The hyaluronic acid content in the skin of a 75-year-old is about only a quarter compared to that of a 19-year-old person!
+– The hyaluronic acid content in the skin of a 75-year-old is approximately only a quarter compared to that of a 19-year-old person!

-– Your body synthesizes about 5g of hyaluronic acid per day, but the same amount is also broken down again.
-So about a third of the total amount of hyaluronic acid in your body is broken down and rebuilt every day.
+– Your body synthesizes about 5g of hyaluronic acid per day, with the same amount being broken down.
+So approximately one third of the total amount of hyaluron in your body is broken down and rebuilt daily.

-Hyaluronic acid (hyaluronic acid) is very commonly used in plastic surgery.
+Hyaluronic acid (hyaluron) is very commonly used in plastic surgery.

 What does hyaluronic acid do?

-Depending on how many disaccharides you link together, you get molecules of different weights.
-A rough distinction is made between light, also low molecular weight hyaluronic acid (NMW) called, and heavy, so-called high molecular weight hyaluronic acid (HMW).
+Depending on how many disaccharides are linked together, one obtains molecules of varying weights.
+A rough distinction is made between light, also known as low molecular weight hyaluronic acid (NMW) and heavy, so-called high molecular weight hyaluronic acid (HMW).

-This distinction is important because the two molecules have different properties.
+This distinction is important, as the two molecules possess differing properties.

-High molecular weight hyaluronic acid is defined as a weight of 106 Dalton.
-That is about 100 kilodaltons (kDA).
-High molecular weight hyaluronic acid, as found in MOLEQLAR Hyaluron occurs in the articular cartilage and synovial fluid as a “lubricant”.In addition, some studies have shown that it has a positive effect on wound healing.
-It supports the connective tissue and reduces inflammation in the body through interaction with surface molecules of our immune cells.
+High molecular weight hyaluronic acid is referred to from a weight of 106 Dalton.
+This is approximately 100 kilodaltons (kDA).
+High molecular weight hyaluronic acid, as found in MOLEQLAR Hyaluronic Acid , is found in joint cartilage and synovial fluid as a "lubricant."
+Additionally, some studies have shown that it has a positive effect on wound healing.
+It supports connective tissue and reduces inflammation in the body through interaction with surface molecules of our defense cells.

-In addition, some double-blind, placebo-controlled studies (highest evidence) have shown that wrinkle depth was significantly reduced after 28 days of oral intake of high molecular weight hyaluronic acid.
+Furthermore, it has been demonstrated in several double-blind, placebo-controlled studies (highest evidence) that after 28 days of oral intake of high molecular weight hyaluronic acid, the depth of wrinkles was significantly reduced.

-Low molecular weight hyaluronic acid was also able to reduce wrinkle depth in some studies – but it was not as effective as high molecular weight hyaluronic acid.
-Under low molecular weight hyaluronic acid, more proinflammatory (inflammation-promoting) signals were observed.
+Low molecular weight hyaluron has also been shown in some studies to reduce wrinkle depth – however, it was not as effective as high molecular weight hyaluron.
+Pro-inflammatory (inflammation-promoting) signals were rather observed under low molecular weight hyaluron.

 Hyaluron in Science and Research